 - Malaria precautions are essential.
 Avoid mosquito bites by covering up with clothing such as long sleeves and long trousers especially after sunset, using insect repellents on exposed skin and, when necessary, sleeping under a mosquito net.

 - Check with your doctor or nurse about suitable antimalarial tablets.

 - See malaria map – additional information can be found by clicking on the Regional Information icon below the map.

-- High risk areas: atovaquone/proguanil OR doxycycline OR mefloquine is usually advised for those visiting risk areas during the transmission season.
+- High risk areas: atovaquone/proguanil OR doxycycline OR mefloquine is usually advised for those visiting risk areas.

 - Low to no risk areas: antimalarials are not usually advised.

 - If you have been travelling in a malarious area and develop a fever seek medical attention promptly.
 Remember malaria can develop even up to one year after exposure.